jhender/jhender.github.io/src/content/projects/project-1.md

 We don't necessarily insure to all the 'recommended' amounts as some things we consider can 'self-insure'.

-Your financial situation might vary.
+Your financial situation might vary. and your household risk level might vary.

 Still considering on
 - Disability Income Insurance (look at mindef or GE)
 - rounding out careshield life supplement
-- ECI for adults
+- ECI for adults or additional CI for adults
 - ECI/CI for kids